 A Christmas Carol

-Again, there are so many film adaptations it's hard to choose, and sadly most versions leave out large chunks of the story (especially the 1968 musical version), but we very much like the character portrayals and amazing costumes in this particular one: http://www.amazon.com/Oliver-Mark-Lester
+Again, there are so many film adaptations it's hard to choose, and sadly most versions leave out large chunks of the story, but we very much do like the character portrayals and amazing costumes in the musical "Oliver!".

 And surely not to be missed is the 1948 version with Alec Guinness as Fagin and Anthony Newley as the Artful Dodger: